siscia/easy-hire/liquid-template.md

 else
 ```

-The parse of a variable is a little simpler, `create_variable` simply create a new object that keep in memory the actuall context.
+The parse of a variable is a little simpler, `create_variable` simply create a new object that keep in memory the actual context.

 Finally the new variable is pushed in the list of results.